12 Week Ultrasound Scan – Everything You Need to Know

 These nubs are a small part of your baby’s anatomy, which will eventually develop into their gender-specific genitals.

-By analyzing the size and shape of this nub- fondly referred to the “angle of the dangle”- you are able to determine the gender.
+By analyzing the size and shape of this nub—fondly referred to as the “angle of the dangle,” you can determine its gender.

 How Does it Work?